-Coach Jim Boylen talks about his defensive system and how to recreate an NBA defense.
-This defense is what they do at Michigan State and in the NBA.
+Coach Jim Boylen talks about his basketball defensive system and how to recreate an NBA defense.
+This defense is what they did at Michigan State and in the NBA.
 He hopes that after today you’ll be able to take something back to your team and teach your players how to play better defense.

 As NBA coach, we’re always trying to find ways to become better defensively.
 This is because defense and rebounding wins championships.